Parent page: Workspace Configuration

 Lifecycles command from the associated menu.

-Lifecycle Definitions for the Active Server are created and edited - in Altium Designer - through the Edit Lifecycle Definitions dialog.
+Lifecycle Definitions for the active connected Workspace are created and edited – in Altium Designer – through the Edit Lifecycle Definitions dialog.
+Shown here is opening the dialog for a connected Altium 365 Workspace.
+Hover the cursor over the image to see opening the dialog for a connected Concord Pro Workspace.
 Browser-based Lifecycle Management

-Your managed content server provides the ability to define and manage lifecycle definitions through its browser interface, complementing the ability to do this through Altium Designer.
+Your connected Workspace provides the ability to define and manage lifecycle definitions through its browser interface, complementing the ability to do this through Altium Designer.
 And providing better visibility of the states and transitions involved, each lifecycle is built in a graphical way, showing at-a-glance the flows involved.

 Define your lifecycle definitions in a visual way, with graphical objects representing the stages, states, and transitions.
+Shown here is an example of a lifecycle definition in the browser interface of a connected Altium 365 Workspace.
+Hover the cursor over the image to see an example for a connected Concord Pro Workspace.
 Adding a New Definition

 To create a new Lifecycle Definition, click the